DamienCode404/Anonym_stats_tests/README.md

 # Anonym_stats_tests

 The aim of this project is to anonymize a set of real patient data.
 This is a method frequently used in science to respect medical confidentiality.
 This anonymization will be used, for example, to reuse medical data for statistical testing.
+Concerning our anonymisation method, we have decide to change the values of the variables (except Time) from the series.txt by an amount between -8 to 8% (random).
+The first method take a random value (between -8 to 8) different for every patients, and the second method use the same random value for every patients.

 ## Install Python dependencies using the install.txt file